octokit/octokit.js/README.md

 ## TODO

-* Port missing methods from the Issues API
-* Implement the Gist AIP
 * port to CommonJS (this should be easy because only the 'doSend' method is node specific)
 * Integrate with node package managers
 * API docs